Flat-band thermodynamics reveals enhanced performance across Otto, Carnot, and Stirling cycles: Quantum Thermodynamic Cycles

 \subsection{Quantum Otto Cycle}

-The QOC comprises two isochoric and two adiabatic strokes.
-It can be implemented using either the strict adiabatic condition, where occupation probabilities remain the same at the end of the adiabatic stroke, or the general adiabatic condition, where entropy remains the same at the end \citep{pena2020otto}.
-While the strict condition always implies the general one (see Eq. \eqref{eq:von_neumann_entropy}), the reverse holds only when all energy levels scale uniformly, i.e., by the same ratio (see, Appendix B).
+{ The QOC can be implemented in two ways: under the general or the strict adiabatic condition.
+The general condition requires the system’s entropy to remain constant at the end of the adiabatic stroke, which is what thermodynamic adiabatic condition entails.
+The strict condition demands that the occupation probabilities of the instantaneous eigenstates remain unchanged, obeying to the quantum adiabatic theorem \cite{Quan2007}.
+The strict condition can be realized by slowly varying magnetic field so as to avoid energy level transitions.
+While a strict adiabatic process necessarily satisfies the general condition (see Eq. \eqref{eq:von_neumann_entropy}), the converse is not true, as the general condition can be enforced through mechanisms that redistribute populations while conserving entropy \citep{Quan2007,quan2009quantum,pena2020otto}.
+A general adiabatic condition only implies the strict if the energy levels scale by same ratio }(see, Appendix C).
 In such cases, the final state remains thermal, and both conditions yield identical results.
 The four stages of the QOC are illustrated in Fig.~\ref{fig3}.

 \begin{itemize} \item \textbf{(A$\rightarrow$B) Adiabatic Stroke}: The system, initially at temperature \( T_\text{c} \) and magnetic field \( B_1 \), undergoes an adiabatic transformation where the magnetic field is changed to \( B_2 \).
 Under the general condition, the system evolves to a new effective temperature \( T_\alpha \) to conserve entropy.
 Under the strict condition, the final state remains thermal only if all energy gaps scale uniformly \citep{quan2009quantum}, We can use the above expression for the general case to determine the effective temperature \(T_\alpha\) to construct the thermal state \(p_n^{B}(B_2,T_\alpha)\).